thk2b/circlechat/plan/group/permissions.md

 - 3] the group in itself
   - 1] edit
   - 2] delete

+ Upon creating a group, the creator specifies the default permission new users will have.
  ___

  (1) a user cannot grant others with permissions he does not already have